-Cleveland’s Lakeview Cemetery contains a number of famous graves including those of presidents and business moguls, but its most striking grave marker may be the unsettling statue known as Haserot’s Angel.
+Cleveland’s Lakeview Cemetery contains over 100,000 graves, including those of presidents and business moguls.
+However, its most striking grave marker may be the unsettling statue known as Haserot’s Angel.

 Know Before You Go

-The cemetery is open everyday from 7:40 am until 5:30 pm, the angel is located in section 9 on lot 14.
+The angel is located in Section 9 on Lot 14.
 Maps are available at the gate, main office, and the Garfield Monument.
-It's easy to miss, just off the road and ensconced under some trees; the closest landmark is the Hanna Mausoleum which is marked on the map in section 9.
+It's easy to miss, just off the road and ensconced under some trees; the closest landmark is the Hanna Mausoleum which is marked on the map in Section 9.